 Or perhaps life has been so crazy difficult lately, that Ease feels like the perfect Mantra for you.

-Between Ease and Love, we have chosen Mantras of Freedom, Peace, Being in the Moment, Rejuvenation.
+Between Ease and Love, we have chosen mantras of Freedom, Peace, Being in the Moment, and Rejuvenation.
 The year we chose Rejuvenation, we got a jacuzzi and remodeled our kitchen, rejuvenating our bodies and our home.

-May 2020 find you being your truth, loving your self, and living your Mantra to the fullest!
+May 2021 find you being your truth, loving yourself, and living your Mantra to the fullest!

 Blessings of Love and Light,